CONSULTATION AND TRAINING

 SCHOOL DISCIPLINE THAT WORKS CONFERENCE, ATLANTA, GEORGIA

-Our School Disicpline That Works Conference - co-sponsored by Lives in the Balance and the US Alliance to End the Hitting of Children -- is scheduled for February 8-9 in Atlanta, Georgia, and features presenters Tina Payne Bryson, PhD., Dr. Greene, Carol Ann Tomlinson, EdD, Greg Santucci, MS OTR, David Corwin, MD, Vicki Corwin, Dr. Bettina Love, Robbyn Peters Bennett, LPC, CMHS, and George Davis, MD.
-Learn more here.
+Our School Discipline That Works Conference in Atlanta -- co-sponsored by Lives in the Balance and the US Alliance to End the Hitting of Children on February 8 and 9 -- was amazing!
+Participants heard presentations from Tina Payne Bryson, PhD., Dr. Greene, Carol Ann Tomlinson, EdD, Greg Santucci, MS OTR, David Corwin, MD, Vicki Corwin, Dr. Bettina Love, Robbyn Peters Bennett, LPC, CMHS, and George Davis, MD.
+Thanks to all who attended!

 LIVES IN THE BALANCE ANNUAL SUMMIT

 Our Seventh Annual International Summit was held in Portland, Maine, on Monday, October 2nd...what a day!
 You can watch streaming video of the highlights of the day here.
 And we're already planning for our 2018 Summit...it'll be on Friday, November 2nd, again in Portland, and the keynote speaker is Julie Causton, Ph.D., Professor in the Inclusive and Special Education Program in the Department of Teaching and Leadership at Syracuse University.

 LIVES IN THE BALANCE NEW ENGLAND SCHOOL MENTAL HEALTH CONFERENCE, NORWOOD, MASSACHUSETTS